2022 UCF Knights football team: Spring game

 The 2022 UCF Spring exhibition game was held Saturday April 16 at the Bounce House.
 The team was split into two squads for gameplay, the Black squad and the Gold squad.
 Sophomore quarterback Mikey Keene threw three touchdown passes, and transfer quarterback John Rhys Plumlee threw four.
 The two combined for 471 passing yards, with wide receiver Jaylon Robinson making three catches for 126 yards and two touchdowns.
 Johnny Richardson led the rushing with 108 yards on nine carries.
 On the defensive side, Jaiden Francois highlighted with an 80-yard interception return.
 The Gold squad defeated the Black squad 38–14.

 Award watch lists

 A total of 19 players were named to the preseason All-AAC mention, and six players were named to the Senior Bowl watchlist.

-American Athletic Conference preseason media poll
+AAC preseason media poll

 The American Athletic Conference preseason media poll was released at AAC Media Day on July 28, 2022.
 Houston (the conference runner-up in 2021) edged defending conference champion Cincinnati by one vote, while UCF ranked third, garnering 7 first-place votes.